 Christine Imms (BAppSc(OT), MSc(RS), PhD) is Professor of Occupational Therapy and Co-Director of the Centre for Disability and Development Research: Diversity across the Lifespan at the Australian Catholic University.
 Christine holds an Honorary Research Affiliation at the Murdoch Childrens Research Institute in Melbourne, as well as at CanCHILD Centre for Childhood Disability Research in Canada as an International Scientist.

 Arnab Seal is a Consultant neurodevelopmental paediatrician based in Leeds, U.K. He works in the UK National Health Service and is a Course Organiser of the MSc Paediatrics Course of the University of Leeds.
 Arnab’s interests are in medical education and training, particularly in the developing world.
-He is the current Chair of the Global Professional Education Committee and is the Prospective Chair of the EACD.
+He is also a member of the Global Professional Education Committee and is the current Chair of the European Academy of Childhood Disability.

 Peter joined the faculty of McMaster University in July 1973 and has been a Professor of Pediatrics since 1984.
 He held an inaugural Tier 1 Canada Research Chairs (2001- 2014).
 In 1989, Peter co-founded the award-winning CanChild Centre for Childhood Disability Research, a health system-linked research unit now recognized world-wide for its research and dissemination activities.